apache/pekko/akka-docs/src/main/paradox/stream/stream-customize.md

 @@@ div { .group-scala }

-The helper trait @scaladoc[akka.stream.stage.StageLogging](StageLogging) is provided to enable you to obtain a @apidoc[akka.event.LoggingAdapter] inside of a @apidoc[stage.GraphStage] as long as the @apidoc[stream.Materializer] you're using is able to provide you with a logger.
+The helper trait @scaladoc[stream.stage.StageLogging](StageLogging) is provided to enable you to obtain a @apidoc[event.LoggingAdapter] inside of a @apidoc[stage.GraphStage] as long as the @apidoc[stream.Materializer] you're using is able to provide you with a logger.
 In that sense, it serves a very similar purpose as @apidoc[actor.ActorLogging] does for Actors.